mikewlcheung/code-in-articles/Cheung 2020/Supplementary2.md

 ## PB  8136 8136 8136
 ```

-## Synthesizing indirect and direct effects
+## Meta-analyzing the indirect and direct effects
 ### Caculation of indirect and direct effects

 ```r